mind2cloud/mind2cloud/README.md

 - :seedling: Exploring Computer Vision.

-- :zap: In my free time, I solve tasks on Colab and read tech articles.
+- :zap: In my free time, I solve tasks in Colab and read tech articles.

 ### :hammer_and_wrench: Languages and Tools :
 <div>